BBC Asian Network: 2020s

 In March 2022, BBC Introducing on Asian Network with Jasmine Takhar was nominated for Best Radio Show at the Music Week Awards.
-The show is the first from the Asian Network to be nominated by the Music Week Awards.
+It was the first Asian Network show with a Music Week Award nomination since the awards were launched.
+The show would be nominated again in 2023.
+The show also celebrated International Women’s Day broadcasting from Maida Vale Studios.

-In February 2023, the Asian Network breakfast show with Nikita Kanda went on a three city tour marking the first tour by the network.
-The cities included Liverpool, Manchester and Glasgow.
+In February 2023, the network launched their first tour with Nikita Kanda's breakfast show visiting Liverpool, Manchester and Glasgow.

+BBC Asian Network were part of the BBC Introducing Showcase at the Great Escape Festival on Friday 12 May at the Paganini Ballroom in Brighton.

+Breakfast show host Nikita Kanda took part in 21st series of Strictly Come Dancing where she was the second person voted out of the show.

-In March 2023, BBC Introducing on Asian Network with Jasmine Takhar was nominated for Best Radio Show at the Music Week Awards for the second year running.
-The show also celebrated International Women’s Day by selecting 4 female talent for a live session at the world famous Maida Vale studios hosted by Jasmine Takhar.
-The talent include SHVVN, Nova, Saloni and Diana Drill.
+In February 2024, BBC Introducing on Asian Network with Jasmine Takhar was nominated for best radio show at the Music Week Awards.

-Love Island season 9 winners Sanam and Kai co-hosted the Asian Network breakfast show with Nikita Kanda.
+In February 2025, The Official British Asian Music Chart with Jasmine Takhar is nominated for best radio show at the Music Week Awards 10 months after the show launching.

+60 years of South Asian programmes (1965-2025)

+In October 2025, the BBC aired a 2 hour long compilation of popular South Asian music including Bhangra, Folk songs and Bollywood from the past 60 years and also added/featured many classic South Asian programmes on iPlayer to celebrate 60 years of programmes on the BBC, starting with Make Yourself At Home (Apna Hi Ghar Samajhiye) (1965) and others like Madhur Jaffrey's Flavours of India (1995), Goodness Gracious Me (1998), Desi DNA (2004), Citizen Khan (2012) and others.

-Threat of closure, performance and controversies
+Threat of closure and controversies

 Threat of closure

 On 26 February 2010 The Times reported that Mark Thompson, Director General of the BBC, proposed closing the station in a bid to scale back BBC operations and allow commercial rivals more room.
 The proposal of closure – along with BBC Radio 6 Music – was later confirmed on 2 March.

-A letter was written to the BBC Trust and signed by various people – although the actual number of signatories was artificially boosted with many signing their name more than once (as both a single name and as part of different collectives).

-On the official Asian Network message boards, listeners advocated keeping their station at the expense of 6 Music, although the BBC Trust later rejected plans to close 6 Music and also rejected the plans to close the Asian Network.

-On 14 March 2011, the BBC announced it was reconsidering its plan to close the station in favour of reducing its budget by 50%.
+Listeners writing on the official Asian Network message boards advocated keeping their station at the expense of 6 Music, and letter was written to the BBC Trust and had been signed by people, with the actual number of signatories was artificially boosted with some signing their name more than once (as both a single name and as part of different collectives).
+The BBC Trust rejected plans to close 6 Music and later in 2011 rejected plans to close the Asian Network in favour of reducing its budget by 50%.